 That means the policy does not cover the vehicle you borrow or rent if you wreck it or if it gets damaged or stolen while you're using it.

-You can pass on liability insurance at the rental counter if you have a non-owner liability policy, but you should still purchase a loss damage waiver or a collision damage waiver through the rental company.
+To have protection for a rental car, you can purchase a loss damage waiver or a collision damage waiver through the rental company.
 The waiver isn't insurance, but rather an agreement by the rental company to waive your financial responsibility if the rental car is damaged or stolen.
 Without the waiver, you could face a hefty bill for repairs and loss of use if you crash the car.

 "Much depends on how often the customer has access to a car, how that car will be used, and what age the operator is," he says.